dqj1998/fido2-node/README.md

 ## Multiple rp ids
 The FIDO spec uses the RP server's domain name to identify RPs.
 We add an extension that one domain can support multiple RPs by set rp.id when calling attestation/options and assertion/options.

+## Unique device binded key
+Cannot auth with a unique device binded key from a different device(another installation of SDK).
+Open/close this feature by the boolean config of device_bind_key in domain.json.
+The default is false.
+Usually, this feature is to force disable key synchronization among devices to gain a more robust security level.

 # Storage
 Stoarge type is set by STORAGE_TYPE in .env